- January 29, 2016

 “Gameplay-wise, it's an old-school FPS whose main defining feature is that it crams Serious Sam levels of enemies into Half-Life sized corridors, especially in the first few levels.”

-“Gameplay is also very bad; developers preferred quantity over quality.
-Mostly, you will have to face a horde of cloned mutated female warriors with terribly made weapons that are often very weak and have absolutely no recoil.”
+“Gameplay is very bad; developers preferred quantity over quality.
+Mostly, you face hordes of cloned mutated female warriors with poorly made, often weak weapons that have absolutely no recoil.”